 CONNECT can handle very many table formats; it is indeed one of its main features.
-The TABLE_TYPE option specifies the type and format of the table.
+The TABLE\TYPE option specifies the type and format of the table.
 The available table types and their description are listed in the following table:

 Туре Description DOS The table is contained in one or several files.
 The file format can be refined by some other options of the command or more often using a specific type as many of those described below.
 Otherwise, it is a flat text file where columns are placed at a fixed offset within each record, the last column being of variable length.
 FIX Text file arranged like DOS but with fixed length records.
 BIN Binary file with numeric values in platform representation, also with columns at fixed offset within records and fixed record length.
 VEC Binary file organized in vectors, in which column values are grouped consecutively, either split in separate files or in a unique file.
 DBF File having the dBASE format.
 CSV "Comma Separated Values" file in which each variable length record contains column values separated by a specific character (defaulting to the comma) FMT File in which each record contains the column values in a non-standard format (the same for each record) This format is specified in the column definition.
 INI File having the format of the initialization or configuration files used by many applications.
 XML File having the XML or HTML format.
 JSON File having the JSON format.
-ZIP Table giving information about the contents of a zip file.
+ZIP Table giving information about the contain of a zip file.
 ODBC Table extracted from an application accessible via ODBC or unixODBC.
-For example from another DBMS or from an Excel spreadsheet.
+For example, from another DBMS or from an Excel spreadsheet.
 JDBC Table accessed via a JDBC driver.
+MONGO Table based on a MongoDB collection accessed via the MongoDB Java Driver or the MongoDB C Driver API .
 MYSQL Table accessed using the MySQL API alike the FEDERATED engine.
 PROXY A table based on another table existing on the current server.
-TBL Accessing a collection of tables as one table (like the MERGE engine does for MyISAM tables) VIR Virtual table containing only special and virtual columns.
-XCOL A table based on another table existing on the current server with one of its column containing comma separated values.
-OCCUR A table based on another table existing on the current server, several columns of the object table containing values that can be grouped in only one column.
-PIVOT Used to "pivot" the display of an existing table or view.
-DIR Virtual table that returns a file list like the Unix "ls" or DOS "dir" command.
-WMI Windows Management Instrumentation table displaying information coming from a WMI provider.
-This type enables to get in tabular format all sort of information about the machine hardware and operating system (Windows only)